-ARRANGEMENTS FOR DEALING WITH CONCERNS/ALLEGATIONS OF ABUSE AGAINST TEACHERS AND OTHER STAFF (INCLUDING THE HEAD, GOVERNORS AND VOLUNTEERS)
+ARRANGEMENTS FOR DEALING WITH CONCERNS/ALLEGATIONS OF ABUSE AGAINST TEACHERS AND OTHER STAFF (INCLUDING THE HEAD, GOVERNORS, SUPPLY STAFF AND VOLUNTEERS)

-The School's procedures for managing concerns/ allegations against staff who are currently working in the School follows Department for Education statutory guidance and Sheffield Children's Safeguarding Partnership (SCSP) arrangements and applies when staff (including volunteers) have (or are alleged to have):
+The School's procedures for managing concerns/ allegations against staff who are currently working in the School follows Department for Education statutory guidance and local safeguarding partners arrangements and applies when staff (including supply staff and volunteers) have (or are alleged to have):

-- Behaved in a way that has harmed a student, or may have harmed a student; - Possibly committed a criminal offence against or related to a student; or - Behaved towards a student in a way that indicated that they may pose a risk of harm if they were to work regularly or closely with children.
+- Behaved in a way that has harmed a student, or may have harmed a student; - Possibly committed a criminal offence against or related to a student; or - Behaved towards a student in a way that indicated that they may pose a risk of harm if they were to work regularly or closely with children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-Allegations against a teacher who is no longer teaching should be referred to the Police.
-Historical (non-recent) allegations of abuse should be referred to the Police and also the LADO.
+Allegations against an adult that is no longer working/volunteering with children should be referred to the Police.
+Where it is known that the adult is still working/volunteering with children, all allegations (including historical/non-recent allegations of abuse) should be referred to the Police and also the LADO in the local authority that the adult is working/volunteering.

 If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the Local Authority 'designated officer' or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
-In borderline cases, the School may discuss informally with the 'designated officer' on a no-names basis.
+In borderline cases, the School may discuss informally with the 'designated officer' on a no-names basis (if local safeguarding procedures allow).